happy-eyeballs/happy-eyeballs.github.io/README.md

   </tbody>
 </table>

-<sup style="vertical-align: super">1</sup> May also be influenced by the operating system's stub resolver except for Chromium-based browsers which use their own stub resolver.
+<sup style="vertical-align: super">1</sup> May also be influenced by the operating system's stub resolver except for Chromium-based browsers which use their own stub resolver.<br/>
 <sup style="vertical-align: super">2</sup> Chromium and Chrome offer a feature flag to enable this feature.
-Possibly in future this will be enabled by default for all Chromium-based browsers.
+Possibly in future this will be enabled by default for all Chromium-based browsers.<br/>
 <sup style="vertical-align: super">3</sup> The observed multiple CAD values for Mozilla Firefox.
-Nevertheless, 250ms was the dominating value.
+Nevertheless, 250ms was the dominating value.<br/>
 <sup style="vertical-align: super">4</sup> Safari uses a dynamic approach.
-We could not determine scenarios or configurations which trigger a specific result.
+We could not determine scenarios or configurations which trigger a specific result.<br/>